Tsirelson's bound and supersymmetric entangled states: Superqubits and Tsirelson's bound

 where $\tau$ is an arbitrary supernumber, ${\rm d}^{2n}\theta=\prod_{i=1}^n{\rm d}\theta_i{\rm d}\theta_i^\#$ and the orientation is fixed by $\prod_{i=1}^n\theta_i\theta_i^\#$.
 The map is linear and respects the $\UOSp(1|2)$ symmetry.
 However, although the probabilities sum to one, they are not always guaranteed individually to lie between zero and one.

 We are ready to play the superqubit CHSH game in each of the three cases, being careful in case (3) to avoid measurement outcomes with negative probabilities.
-A superqubit is formally a three-level system and so we have to adapt the CHSH game to this situation.
-We set the rules such that Alice announces $a=0$ ($a=1$) to the referee if her local measurement projects to $\ket{0}$ ($\,\ket{1}$ or $\ket{\bu}$).
+A superqubit is formally a three-level system and so we have to adapt the strategy employed by the players to this situation.
+Alice announces $a=0$ ($a=1$) to the referee if her local measurement projects to $\ket{0}$ ($\,\ket{1}$ or $\ket{\bu}$).
 The same holds for the value of $b$ transmitted from Bob's laboratory.
-The rest of the rules are identical to the usual CHSH game.
-Therefore the winning Grassmann-valued probability reads \begin{widetext}
+Therefore the winning Grassmann-valued probability reads